rainleander/learn-temporal-python-SDK-v2/README.md

-## Demo Feedback Guidelines/Requests
-Please give feedback within *5 business days* by 14apr2023 1700 PST<br>
-Please use review types:  Grammar or Typo (G), Unclear (U), Technical Accuracy (T), or Other (O)

-G: This doesn’t flow, instead, what about this:<br>
-U: When I read this I think “xyz”, which is confusing to what you mean, can you help clarify what you meant?<br>
-T: This doesn’t reflect the response we should get, instead we should see “xyz”<br>
-O: This was mentioned earlier, can we combine?

 # WIP Learn Temporal Python SDK v2
 This project is intended to show my process through learning [Temporal](http://temporal.io/) and is not meant to showcase production-level best practices.